 Thursday, Oct.
-31, 1946 Rev. Horace M. King of San Antonio arrived this week to assume the post as pastor of Ozona Methodist Church, Rev. King succeeds the Rev. A. A. Carter, who was appointed to the pastorate of the First Methodist Church of Cuero.
+31, 1946 Rev. Horace M. King of San Antonio arrived this week to assume the post as pastor of Ozona Methodist Church.
+Rev. King succeeds the Rev. A. A. Carter, who was appointed to the pastorate of the First Methodist Church of Cuero.

-29 years ago The engagement and aproaching marriage of Miss Edith Norma Champion to William lames Carson, son of Mr. and Mrs. Ira M. Carson of Ozona, has been announced by her parents, Mr. and Mrs. W. Champion of Dripping Springs, Texas.
-29 years ago airport for flight training of veterans under the GI Bill have been successfully concluded and the aviation school being maintained at the port by the Kinser Flying Service is now engaged in training former soldiers as private and commercial pilots.
-Two former Gl's, Travis Childress and Mark Corbell, have qualified for training.
+29 years ago The engagement and approaching marriage of Miss Edith Norma Champion to Mr. and Mrs. Ira M. Carson .
+W. Champion of Dripping Springs, Texas.

+Efforts to qualify the Ozona airport for flight training of veterans under the GI Bill have been successfully concluded and the aviation school being maintained at the port by the Kinser Flying Service is now engaged in training former soldiers as private and commercial pilots.
+Two former GI's, Travis Childress and Mark Corbell, have qualified for training.
 29 years ago